richellejoychia/DSI_capstone_project/README.md

 1. Combined the columns that are related to each other - based on feedback from user testing
 2. Presence/absence of ratings and reviews - mostly from users who are on extreme ends of satisfaction
-3. Weighted ratings - input mean and scaled the ratings
+3. Weighted ratings - impute mean and scaled the ratings

 ## **Evaluating the recommender system and findings**